Here are a few of the frequently asked questions (FAQs) about homelessness and the Alliance’s role in helping to end homelessness in America.

 Q: How many people are homeless?

-A: On a given night in 2016, 549,928 people experienced homelessness in the U.S. During that same year, approximately 1.5 million people entered an emergency shelter, transitional housing, or other homeless assistance program.
+A: On a given night in 2017, 553,742 people experienced homelessness in the U.S. Over the course of an entire year, in 2016, more than 1.4 million people used an emergency shelter or transitional housing program.

 The Department of Housing and Urban Development, Department of Health and Human Services, and the Department of Veterans Affairs consider a person to be homeless if they are sleeping outside, in a place not meant for human habitation such as a car or abandoned building, or in an emergency shelter or transitional housing program.
 Other federal agencies have different definitions for homelessness.